Nigeria affirms support to global efforts on elimination of Nuclear weapons

 “Nigeria welcome the IAEA’s continued activities to monitor and verify Iran’s implementation of its JCPAO commitments.

-“This calls for action to mitigate potential negative consequences of nuclear weapons”, Onyeama said.
+“This calls for action to mitigate potentially negative consequences of nuclear weapons”, Onyeama said.

 Onyeama said that the theme of the forum was timely as the world was witnessing a steady deterioration of the international security environment.